 To create an open culture around mental health at work, try the following:

-- Make sure all employees feel comfortable talking about their mental health without fear of discrimination or retribution.
+• Make sure all employees feel comfortable talking about their mental health without fear of discrimination.
 This includes managers and senior leaders.

 Create a Safe Space for Employees to Talk About Mental Health